-Health literacy profiles correlate with participation in primary health care among patients with chronic diseases: A latent profile analysis
+Health literacy profiles correlate with participation in primary health care among patients with chronic diseases: a latent profile analysis

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Given the persistent, complex, and diverse health needs of chronic disease patients, their health literacy and active participation in the process of primary health service delivery has gained increasing attention.
-This study aimed to identify the potential profiles of patient health literacy, examine the sociodemographic and health factors associated with these profiles, and investigate the relationship between health literacy profiles and patient participation in primary health care.
+This study aimed to identify the potential profiles of patient health literacy, examine the sociodemographic and health factors associated with these profiles, and investigate the relationship between health literacy profiles and patient participation in primary health care (PHC).

 Methods